maxdesalle/website/content/posts/understanding-many-worlds.md

 By this standard, Many-Worlds is not speculative at all.
 It is simply quantum mechanics taken seriously, without ad hoc additions or fixes.
 The Schrödinger equation is one of the most precisely tested laws in all of science.
 It has never once failed an experimental test.
-Everett's insight was simple: don't add collapse, just apply the equation universally.
+As previously mentioned, Everett's insight was simple: don't add collapse, just apply the equation universally.